turingschool/front-end-curriculum/lessons/react-router-revisited.md

 </Link>
 ```

-#### <Redirect>
+#### Redirect

 Rendering a `Redirect` component will navigate to a new location while putting the previous location in browser history.
+Check out the option of putting JSX directly into your render function here.

 ```
 <Match pattern="/" exactly render={() => (